KeyCorp (KEY) Outpaces Stock Market Gains: What You Should Know

+Prior to today's trading, shares of the company had gained 2.55% over the past month.
+This has outpaced the Finance sector's gain of 0.75% and lagged the S&P 500's gain of 6.11% in that time.

-Investors will be hoping for strength from KeyCorp as it approaches its next earnings release, which is expected to be April 20, 2023.
-The company is expected to report EPS of $0.42, down 6.67% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.8 billion, up 6.37% from the prior-year quarter.
+Wall Street will be looking for positivity from KeyCorp as it approaches its next earnings report date.
+This is expected to be April 20, 2023.
+On that day, KeyCorp is projected to report earnings of $0.41 per share, which would represent a year-over-year decline of 8.89%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.79 billion, up 5.86% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for KeyCorp.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for KeyCorp.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 11.58% lower.
-KeyCorp is currently a Zacks Rank #5 (Strong Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 15.51% lower.
+KeyCorp is holding a Zacks Rank of #5 (Strong Sell) right now.

-Digging into valuation, KeyCorp currently has a Forward P/E ratio of 6.72.
-For comparison, its industry has an average Forward P/E of 7.82, which means KeyCorp is trading at a discount to the group.
+In terms of valuation, KeyCorp is currently trading at a Forward P/E ratio of 7.18.
+This represents a discount compared to its industry's average Forward P/E of 7.92.

 The Banks - Major Regional industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 197, putting it in the bottom 22% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 214, which puts it in the bottom 16% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.